Stress is inevitable — but it doesn’t have to destabilize you or negatively impact your health and wellbeing.

 Grounded in more than three decades of study, practice, and teaching, Daisy brings clarity, warmth, and depth to this ancient system, making it accessible while honoring its power as a transformational path.

-She’ll guide you in the movements of Jian and Hui to cut through mental chatter, rebalance the heart and brain, encourage new neural pathways that support emotional regulation and clarity, while inspiring wholeness through awakened power and grace that supports unshakeable inner calm.
+She’ll guide you in the movements of Jian and Hui to cut through mental chatter, rebalance the heart and brain, and encourage new neural pathways that support emotional regulation and clarity, while inspiring wholeness through awakened power and grace that supports unshakable inner calm.

 Join Daisy and learn how Wuji Hundun Qigong and the quelling of inner chaos support joint mobility and sustained strength by unlocking the shoulders, hips, knees, and hands — and opening meridians where stagnant energy often becomes blocked.